Table of Contents Show

 In this article, we are going to learn about places in Florida.
 But before that, let us know a few things about an alligator in brief.

 - These creatures are basically of the dinosaur age.

 - They prefer a warm climate and are found almost everywhere in South Florida as it is comparatively warmer.

-- Their natural habitat is the freshwater habitats, and you can easily distinguish them by their U-shaped faces.
+- Their natural habitat is the freshwater habitat, and you can easily distinguish them by their U-shaped faces.

 - They mostly do not attack until provoked.

-The American alligators, which are around 1.3 million in numbers, can be found in the entire state.
-A tourist can always see them in confinement or the wild, although both are places to see alligators in Florida.
+The American alligators, which are around 1.3 million in number, can be found in the entire state.
+A tourist can always see them in confinement or the wild, although both are places to see alligators.
 Once there was a threat of extinction of gators in the State, however, strict and immediate conservation efforts helped stop their decline.